-make: The name of the car producer (a factor).
+make: The name of the produces of the car (a factor).

 fuel.type: The type of fuel used by the car, either diesel or gas (a factor).

 num.of.doors: The number of passenger doors, either two or four (a factor).